mikewlange/QuantiacsTradingAlgo/README.md

 Just Arithmetic?
 -------------

 Yup.
-3rd grade math is all you need to design a highly effecient predictive fincial models if ehought quality data is at my disposal.
+3rd grade math is all you need to design highly effective predictive models..

 **Simplicity**

 > Feedforward modeling that processes sequential number sequences (time searies data) into predictive arithmetic models using ONLY atomic functions and operators.
 > Can't post the code for the modeler, just because.
-But this is just the first of a TON of trading programs and software I have written that I will provide the full source for.
+But the trading models are in the source.

-If you want to test the model, download the **Matlab** back-tester here: https://www.quantiacs.com/For-Quants/GetStarted/QuantiacsToolbox.aspx.
+If you want to test this goodie, download the **Matlab** back-tester here: https://www.quantiacs.com/For-Quants/GetStarted/QuantiacsToolbox.aspx.

 Enjoy and sorry for not posting the guts for this one.
-But I'll be open sourcing all my trading stuff soon and most are written in c or c# for Ninja or Multi Charts.
-Indicators, Strategies, UI overhauls, you name it.
-And those are day traders.
-Some simple, some complex.
-And no more Matlab, yuk.
+But I'll be open sourcing all my trading stuff soon.
+Indicators, Strategies, plarform overhauls (NT/Multi), you name it.

-So stay tuned.

 Feel free to use this and make millions if you can!!